timdee/cpre_458_labs/README.md

 Repository for working on cpre_458 labs

 ###contents
-labx : a folder for each lab
+lab_x : a folder for each lab

-	report : folder for lab report
+###lab_x contents
-	code : code for the lab
+report : folder for lab report code : code for the lab